manyipan-netizen/operra-reproducibility/README.md

 - Select this repository
 - Select `Dev container configuration` as "Operra - RStudio (project-wide)"
 - Create codespace (this may take several minutes)
+- Navigate to `Ports`and open the provided URL in a new tab

 ## Option 2: Running Locally via Docker